|

 peaks try the Tavern's, spacious deck.

-Adirondack Trail Guide and Hiking Resource
+Adirondack Trail Guide

 Center